Furnace Repair Checklist

 To begin, ensure your thermostat is telling your furnace to turn on.

 - Replace the batteries if the screen is empty.
 If the digital screen is scrambled, the thermostat may need to be swapped out.

 - Ensure the button is switched to “heat” instead of “off” or “cool.”

 - Ensure the program is set to the appropriate day and time and is set to “run.”
 If you’re having problems turning off the program, adjust the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will cause the heat to start if thermostat scheduling is trouble.
+This will cause the furnace to start if thermostat is causing trouble.

 - Set the temperature setting to 5 degrees hotter than the temperature of the room.

 If your heating hasn’t started within a couple minutes, make sure it has electricity by toggling the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your heater may not have power.